jliu1219/academic-kickstart/content/home/talks.md

 **Quantum algorithms for differential equations and optimization**

-- Jun 2019: Academy of Mathematics and Systems Science, Chinese Academy of Sciences
+- Jun 2019: Institute of Computational Mathematics and Scientific/Engineering Computing, Chinese Academy of Sciences, Beijing